Double-sideband suppressed-carrier transmission

-In the DSB-SC modulation, unlike in AM, the wave carrier is not transmitted; thus, much of the power is distributed between the side bands, which implies an increase of the cover in DSB-SC, compared to AM, for the same power use.
+In DSB-SC, unlike simple AM, the wave carrier is not transmitted; thus, much of the power is distributed between the side bands, which implies an increase of arial coverage in DSB-SC, for the same power consumption.

 DSB-SC transmission is a special case of double-sideband reduced carrier transmission.
 It is used for radio data systems.
-This mode is frequently used in Amateur radio voice communications, especially on High-Frequency bands.
+This mode is frequently used in amateur radio voice communications, especially on high-frequency bands.

 Spectrum

 DSB-SC is basically an amplitude modulation wave without the carrier, therefore reducing power waste, giving it a 50% efficiency.
 This is an increase compared to normal AM transmission (DSB) that has a maximum efficiency of 33.333%, since 2/3 of the power is in the carrier which conveys no useful information and both sidebands containing identical copies of the same information.
-Single Side Band Suppressed Carrier (SSB-SC) is 100% efficient.
+Single sideband suppressed-carrier (SSB-SC) is 100% efficient.

 Spectrum plot of a DSB-SC signal:

 Generation

 DSB-SC is generated by a mixer.
-This consists of a message signal multiplied by a carrier signal.
+The signal produced is the product of the message signal and a carrier signal.
 The mathematical representation of this process is shown below, where the product-to-sum trigonometric identity is used.

 Demodulation

-For DSBSC, Coherent Demodulation is done by multiplying the DSB-SC signal with the carrier signal (with the same phase as in the modulation process) just like the modulation process.
-This resultant signal is then passed through a low pass filter to produce a scaled version of the original message signal.
+In DSBSC, coherent demodulation is achieved by multiplying the DSB-SC signal with the carrier signal of the same phase as in the modulation process, analogous to the modulation process.
+This resultant signal is passed through a low pass filter to produce a scaled version of the original message signal:

-The equation above shows that by multiplying the modulated signal by the carrier signal, the result is a scaled version of the original message signal plus a second term.
+This equation shows that by multiplying the modulated signal by the carrier signal, the result is a scaled version of the original message signal plus a second term.
 Since $\omega_c \gg \omega_m$, this second term is much higher in frequency than the original message.
 Once this signal passes through a low pass filter, the higher frequency component is removed, leaving just the original message.